 She has done various Local Community work and volunteers as a companion for visually impaired individuals through Middlesex Association for the Blind.

 She swims and does yoga to keep fit, and since 2012 is now a keen Bridge player.

 Emma is a trustee of the world Medicine Charitable Trust and has been involved with the charity since 2016 when she volunteered as an acupuncturist in Chaparda.

 Emma has been an acupuncturist for 23 years originally gaining her Lic Ac from the College of Traditional Acupuncture in 1998.

 She went on to gain a first class honours degree in Traditional Chinese Medicine from Middlesex university in 2012.

 In addition she has studied in Israel and China and has a wealth of experience in all areas of healthcare.
-Emma’s career as an acupuncturist ran parallel with her work as a nurse and midwife for many years before taking the plunge 8 years ago and immersing herself in a very busy private practice.
+Emma’s career as an acupuncturist ran parallel with her work as a nurse and midwife for many years before taking the plunge and leaving the NHS to immerse herself in a very busy, private practice.

 She is passionately committed to our project in India and strongly believes that World Medicine has a positive and significant impact on the health of many people who are reached by the projects.

 She balances her work life by travelling, walking her dog Malky and endless baking for her grateful family!

 Barbara is a trustee of the World Medicine Charitable Trust.
 She first joined the Chaparda Project in 2014 and has been on two subsequent visits.